Residential Treatment Center for Major Depression

 There are also some potentially serious risks of using antidepressants, including suicide.
 People under the age of 25 are at an increased risk of suicidal thoughts and behaviors during the first few weeks of taking a new antidepressant or changing doses.
 Some antidepressants may pose risks for fetuses and infants in women who are pregnant or breastfeeding.
 There is also a risk of experiencing withdrawal-like symptoms with abrupt cessation of antidepressants.
 Patients should never stop using an antidepressant without a doctor’s guidance.

-Inpatient and Outpatient Care for Depression
+Residential Care for Major Depression

-Depression can at times seem like a challenge that is too much, that cannot be overcome, but treatment is effective and is proven to help patients feel better, reduce symptoms, and regain control over life.
-With the right mix of treatments that work for an individual patient, depression is a disease that can be managed over a lifetime.
+Major depression can at times seem like a challenge that is too much, that cannot be overcome, but treatment is effective and is proven to help patients feel better, reduce symptoms, and regain control over life.
+With the right mix of treatments that work for an individual patient, major depression is a disease that can be managed over a lifetime.
 A treatment plan is most effective when the patient commits to it, is consistent with each element of the treatment plan, engages socially and relies on others for support, and uses self-care strategies at home to be proactive about symptoms and negative thoughts and behaviors.